Big-N8/cse15l-lab-reports/labreport3.md

 ~~~

-**Researching Commands**
+# **Researching Commands**

 During lab in week 5, we learned of new terminal commands that helped us find files in a more efficient and faster way.
-Some of these commands were for example,
+Below are some commands we used in said lab.

+* **less**
+* **find**
+* **grep**

+However, there are actually a LOT more commands that function similarly to these three.
+For this report, we will use ChatGPT to help us find new terminal commands that are similar to the **find** command. \

+The prompt that I gave the AI was the following: **What are other terminal commands that are alternatives to the command "find".
+Provide code as an example, please.**

+In response,